Softnet-Free/softnet-java/docs/service-group.md

     TCPResponseHandler responseHandler,
     Object attachment)
 ```
 Both methods have a <span class="datatype">RemoteService</span> object as the first parameter.
 Note that at the moment of making the request, the service is supposed to be online.
 The method <span class="datatype">RemoteService</span>.<span class="method">isOnline</span> allows the app to check this status in advance.
 The checking is not required, if a client makes a request on receiving a <span class="datatype">ServiceOnline</span> event from the platform.
-[Section 13.1]({{ site.baseurl }}{% link docs/client-platform-events/interface-client-event-listener.md %}) gives more details on this question.
+The "[Interface ClientEventListener]({{ site.baseurl }}{% link docs/client-platform-events/interface-client-event-listener.md %})" section gives more details on this question.

 A single-service group contains only one object of the type <span class="datatype">RemoteService</span>, while a multi-service group contains multiple objects – one for each remote service.
 This is where <span class="datatype">ClientEndpoint</span> and <span class="datatype">ClientSEndpoint</span> differ from each other.
 Let’s see those differences.
 The following is a view of the <span class="datatype">ClientEndpoint</span> class that shows signatures of the methods for accessing elements of a multi-service group:
 ```java